Phuket Events and Festivals where to be what it’s all about, enjoy Phuket.

 A second location worth trying is the Ranong Road market in Phuket town.

 There are two parades are usually done in Phuket for the Por Tor.
-The first one is done at the beginning while the other one later in the celebration.
+The first one is done at the beginning while the other one is later in the celebration.

 Participants are dressed in Chinese traditional clothing all through Phuket Town.
 Finally, the red turtles on the show would be more than you could possibly imagine.